timjaanson/reading-assistant/README.md

 4. Click "Load unpacked"
 5. Select the `dist` folder (or whatever folder contains your built extension)
 6. The extension should now appear in your browser's toolbar

-## Usage

-### Text Selection Feature

-#### Tooltip

-The extension adds a tooltip by default for PDFs loaded using the extension.

-For text selection tooltip on webpages, add a matching url or '\*' in the extension settings

-1. Select any text on PDF or added website
-2. A tooltip will appear above the selected text
-3. Click on the "Summary" button or any other option in the tooltip
-4. Embeds a floating window for interacting with an LLM based on the selected text

-#### Right-click context menu

-There is a right-click context menu item available if text is selected to perform the same operation, e.g. "Summary"

 ## License